|Laurel Shimpfky Marcucci (#46593891)|

 I was raised a Christian and knew Jesus at a young age.

-Then the loss of my oldest brother was devastating.
+Then the loss of my oldest brother in 2011 was devastating.

 Please stop and visit my sister